syncfusion-content/wpf-docs/wpf/Classic/Scheduler/Time-Zone.md

 ---
 layout: post
 title: Time Zone| SfSchedule | Wpf | Syncfusion
-description: This section explains about how to use the time zone for ScheduleAppointment in WPF Scheduler.
+description: This section explains about how to use the time zone for ScheduleAppointment in WPF Scheduler control
 platform: wpf
 control: SfSchedule
 documentation: ug